kristapsdz/lowdown/diff.md

 opacity in that changed table headers do not have a representable form in the output.

+### Metadata

+Like tables, metadata key-value pairs are opaque bodies.
+Metadata has a complex relationship with Markdown documents, which leaves how to handle the "difference" uncertain.

+The difference engine, after computing differences like any other opaque nodes, simply passes the difference to front-ends, which determine how to handle this for themselves.
+For front-ends that use the metadata in creating document headers (e.g., HTML, LaTeX, roff), the policy is not to process deleted metadata.

+Thus, metadata won't strictly represent the document differences.

 ## API

 The result of the algorithm is a new tree marked with insertions and